THE WEDDING PHOTO GUIDE

 Have it ready for me

 Your details are what I photograph when I first arrive.
-Have the dresses or suits hanging with all of the pins, stuffing and tags removed.
-Everything else should be in one spot for me to grab, it's helpful to have a bag or small box to put it all in.
-Please have the all the rings at the location that I will be at.
+Everything should be in one spot for me to grab.
+It's helpful to have a bag or small box to put all of it in.
+Please have all the rings at the location that I will be at.

 Here's some ideas of what to have for your details photos: